 Matter Court & Case Reference Number Legal issues, status, implications NCR vs Standard Bank National Consumer Tribunal NCT/29041/2015/140 (1) The NCR referred Standard Bank to the NCT for alleged reckless lending.
 The matter concerns the so called "699 Satinsky" car sales scheme.
 The NCT dismissed the application by the NCR and the NCR is appealing the decision.
-The matter was heard in May 2020 and judgment was reserved.
+The matter is set down for hearing on 20 May 2020.
 NCR vs Nedbank National Consumer Tribunal NCT/ 31680/2015/140 (1) The NCR referred Nedbank to the NCT for alleged reckless lending.
 The matter concerns the so called "699 Satinsky" car sales scheme.
 The matter was resolved through a settlement agreement and redress was given to consumers.
 BMW vs NCR National Consumer Tribunal NCT/93829/2017/56(1) Compliance Notice was issued for the "on the road" fees.
 BMW objected to the compliance notice by an application to the NCT.
 The NCR is opposing the objection application.
 VW vs NCR NCT/94937/2017/56(1) Compliance Notice was issued for the "on the road" fees.
 VW objected to the compliance notice.
 The NCR opposed the application.
 The matter was heard in February 2019, and judgement was handed down in favour of the NCR.
-VW has appealed the decision of the High Court Mercedes Benz vs NCR NCT/107156/2018/56(1) Compliance Notice was issued for the "on the road" fees.
+VW has appealed the decision.
+Mercedes Benz vs NCR NCT/107156/2018/56(1) Compliance Notice was issued for the "on the road" fees.
 Mercedes Benz objected to the compliance notice and lodged an application to the NCT.
 The NCR opposed the application.
 Pleadings have closed and we are awaiting a hearing date.